Why don’t we just do exactly what we feel like doing when we feel like doing it?

 This is where Zimmerman’s Self-Regulated Learning Theory comes into play again.
 Recall that there are three times when self-regulation can aid the learning process:

-Zimmerman encourages teachers to do—minimal—three things to help students continue to develop their self-regulation ability:
+Zimmerman encourages teachers to do the following three things at a minimum to help students continue to develop their self-regulation ability:

 Strategies, Exercises, and Lesson Plans for Students in the Classroom